Cars 2: Plot

-British spy Finn McMissile infiltrates an oil rig owned by a group of criminal lemon cars to rescue fellow spy Leland Turbo, who has blown his own cover.
-He witnesses the lemons, seemingly led by German weapons designer and scientist Professor Zündapp, load an electromagnetic pulse generator, disguised as a TV camera onto a shipping crate.
-After discovering Turbo's death, a burst of flames reveals his presence to the lemons, and he escapes by faking his death.
+British spy Finn McMissile infiltrates an oil rig in the Pacific Ocean owned by criminal lemon cars to rescue fellow spy Leland Turbo.
+He witnesses the lemons, seemingly led by German weapons designer Professor Zündapp, loading an electromagnetic pulse (EMP) generator disguised as a TV camera onto a shipping crate.
+After discovering Turbo's death at the hands of the lemons, Finn is exposed and he escapes by faking his death.

-After winning his fourth Piston Cup, Lightning McQueen returns to Radiator Springs to spend his off-season with his friends.
-However, Italian formula race car Francesco Bernoulli challenges Lightning to take part in the World Grand Prix, an international three-race event created by former oil tycoon Sir Miles Axlerod, who intends to promote his new environmentally friendly fuel, Allinol, and invites race cars from around the world to compete.
-Lightning and his best friend Mater — along with Luigi, Guido, Fillmore, and Sarge — depart for Tokyo for the first race of the World Grand Prix.
+After winning his fourth Piston Cup honoring the late Doc Hudson, Lightning McQueen returns to Radiator Springs to spend the off-season with his friends.
+Italian formula race car Francesco Bernoulli challenges Lightning to participate in the World Grand Prix, an international three-race event created by former oil tycoon Sir Miles Axlerod, who intends to promote his new environmentally friendly fuel, Allinol.
+Lightning and his best friend Mater, along with Luigi, Guido, Fillmore, and Sarge, depart for Tokyo, where the first race takes place.

-At a World Grand Prix promotional party event, Mater makes a scene after eating a bowl of wasabi and seemingly leaking on stage, embarrassing Lightning in front of everyone.
-While cleaning up, Mater interrupts a fight between American spy Rod "Torque" Redline and crimimal lemon cars Grem and Acer.
-Redline plants his tracking device on Mater, causing the spy Finn McMissile and his associate Holley Shiftwell to mistake him for the spy.
-Meanwhile, Redline is captured and killed by criminal lemon professor Zündapp, who reveals that Allinol is set on fire when hit with an EMP.
+At a World Grand Prix promotional event, Mater makes a scene after eating wasabi he mistakes for ice cream and seemingly leaking oil on stage, embarrassing Lightning.
+While cleaning up, Mater interrupts a fight between American spy Rod "Torque" Redline, who is tasked with delivering intel to Finn, and lemons Grem and Acer.
+Redline plants a device on Mater, causing Finn and his associate Holley Shiftwell to believe Mater is their contact.
+Meanwhile, Redline is captured and killed by Zündapp, who reveals that Allinol ignites when hit with an EMP.
 He informs his superior, an unknown mastermind, that Redline passed on his information.
-Holley finds and recruits Mater to stop Zündapp's plot.
+Holley recruits Mater to stop Zündapp's plot, believing him to be an undercover agent.